pen-lang/pen/README.md

 [The Go programming language][go] has been notably successful since it emerged on 2010 while it's been one of the most simple but practical languages ever made.
 It has proved importance of simplicity for development scalability and the cost of language features that incur complexity and inconsistency at a large scale.

-Although [Go 2](https://go.dev/blog/go2-here-we-come) has decided to accept increased complexity for additional features like [generics](https://github.com/golang/go/issues/43651),
+Although [Go 2](https://go.dev/blog/go2-here-we-come) has decided to compromise increased complexity for additional features like [generics](https://github.com/golang/go/issues/43651),

 ## Features